sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 - In the confirmation message, select **Allow**.
 - Enter your Salesforce credentials, and then select **Log In**. <br>
 - Select **Allow**, and then select **Allow access**.

+# Review

+In this lab, you have understood how to access the copilot for sales app and signed in.

+## You have successfully completed the lab